exratione/lambda-complex/README.md

 ## Working With a Lambda Complex Application

+### Grunt Tasks

+The `lambda-complex` module exports the following [Grunt][8] tasks, which can be loaded via `grunt.loadNpmTasks('lambda-complex')` in modules that load `lambda-complex` as a dependency:

+  * `lambda-complex-build` - build a specified application.
+  * `lambda-complex-deploy` - build and deploy a specified application.

+The usage of the tasks is illustrated below; both require the `--config-path` option to be specified.

 ### Deploy the Application

 Once the Javascript configuration file is ready, deploy the application via a